cod3licious/pubvis/README.md

 If you have any questions please don't hesitate to send me an [email](mailto:cod3licious@gmail.com) and of course if you should find any bugs or want to contribute other improvements, pull requests are very welcome!

-This project was a collaboration with [Dmitry Monin](https://www.linkedin.com/in/dmitry-monin-72624176/), who designed and implemented the frontend.

 ## Quick start